Mouth Guards in Tacoma, WA

 - People who struggle with teeth grinding and clenching, or bruxism, should wear mouth guards to prevent wear and tear of teeth.

-- Mouth guards may be used in the treatment of mild cases of sleep apnea.
+- They may be used in the treatment of mild cases of sleep apnea.
 In such cases, our dentist makes custom mouth guards that keep the patient’s airways open at night.

 Caring For Your Mouth Guard